canonical/indico-operator/docs/tutorial.md

 Through the process, you'll inspect the Kubernetes resources created, verify the workload state, and log in to your Indico instance.

 ## Requirements

-- Juju 3 installed.
+- A working station, e.g., a laptop, with amd64 architecture.
-- Juju MicroK8s controller created and active.
+- Juju 3 installed and bootstrapped to a MicroK8s controller.
+You can accomplish this process by following this guide: [Set up / Tear down your test environment](https://juju.is/docs/juju/set-up--tear-down-your-test-environment)
 - NGINX Ingress Controller.
 If you're using [MicroK8s](https://microk8s.io/), this can be done by running the command `microk8s enable ingress`.
 For more details, see [Addon: Ingress](https://microk8s.io/docs/addon-ingress).

 For more information about how to install Juju, see [Get started with Juju](https://juju.is/docs/olm/get-started-with-juju).